Sai-Farahani/Effective-Cpp-Notes/README.md

 ### 5. Prefer auto to explicit type deduction

-Wehn auto is not initalized, an error will be reported from the compiler stage, it can make the lambda expression more stable, faster, require less resources, avoid trhe problem of type truncatioon and the ambiguity caused by variable delcation:
+When auto is not initalized, an error will be reported from the compiler stage, it can make the lambda expression more stable, faster, require less resources, avoid trhe problem of type truncatioon and the ambiguity caused by variable delcation:

 	std::vector<int> v;
 	unsigned sz = v.size();